kaycet/twitch-stream-swapper/README.md

 ## Support

 - Report issues on GitHub
-- For premium activation, contact the developer
-- Check the options page for donation links
+- Check the Options page if you’d like to support development (optional, honor system)

 ## Changelog